 \subsubsection{Resource Provisioning}

 There exist several works dedicated to addressing resource provisioning problems in VCs.
 Works \cite{34,35} proposed innovative resource provisioning strategies based on semi-Markov decision processes (SMDP).
 The authors in \cite{36} have modeled the VC as a cluster of connected vehicles, where a head vehicle supervisions and allocates resources in each cluster.
-Another emphasis has been on stochastic modeling of computing vehicles on roads\cite{37}.
 However, these studies focused on resource provisioning without considering the reliability aspects and application partitioning.